Attention (as Discrete-Time Markov) Chains: Conclusion

 \section{Conclusion}

 In this paper, we proposed a novel interpretation of the attention map as a DTMC.
 By treating such maps as stochastic matrices, we showed that taking into account higher-order interactions between tokens results in better performance on various downstream tasks.
 We further showed the stationary vector TokenRank can help depict global incoming and outgoing attention within a single head.
-We envision that this framework opens up new possibilities for analyzing, understanding, and modeling the attention operation, and may be used in conjunction with other end-to-end explainability tools to enhance understanding of visual transformers.
-This can also serve various other domains such as video, audio, motion, as well as natural language processing.